JapanYoshi/godot-stepmania/README.md

 * Make timing the chart easy, even with BPM changes, using a `StepTiming` object
 * Automatically find the .sm or .ssc file within a folder
+* Load and store song metadata ONLY; Given the metadata, load only a specific stepchart.

 ## Contribution